perrypw/thinkful-capstone/README.md

 # thinkful-capstone

-This is the repository for my capstone for the Thinkful Data Science bootcamp, which relates to predictive modeling for TV show cancellation.
+This is the repository for my capstone for the Thinkful Data Science bootcamp.
+The project surrounds predictive modeling for TV show cancellation.
 The notebooks are in linear order and include:

 1. Introduction
 2-3.
 Data Acquisition and Cleaning